 When a person has dementia, it can be difficult for them to express themselves verbally.
 Dementia can make it difficult for a person to articulate discomfort, or even to distinguish a change between feeling well and unwell.
 If you suspect that the person you’re caring for has contracted COVID-19, you should look for the following symptoms provided as guidelines by the NHS:

 - Loss of, or change in, sense of smell or taste

-In addition, if you spot more drastic changes in demeanour and behaviour in a person with dementia, it is important to advocate for them quickly.
-Explain to medical professionals what the person's recent normal behaviour is, and how it has changed.
+If you spot more drastic changes in demeanour and behaviour in a person with dementia, it is important to advocate for them quickly.
+Explain to medical professionals what the person’s recent normal behaviour is, and how it has changed.
 This includes changes to mood, and cognitive functioning.
-It is useful have notes on history of medical conditions, (frequent urinary tract infections, for example) then describe any suspicious changes from the norm to the physician.
+It is useful have notes on history of medical conditions (frequent urinary tract infections, for example) and then describe any suspicious changes.

 When people living with dementia get infections, signs of discomfort to look out for include:

 - Difficulty breathing

 - Increased confusion

 - Making unusual sounds – calling or crying